Process Tomography

 plt.show()

 The choi_from_untiary function can then be used to find the expected unitary for a CNOT gate and the fidelity calculated with the relevant fidelity method.
-As expected this is near to 100%.
+As expected this is near to 100%, with the variance resulting mostly from sample noise.

 [8]: